Carly Paradis

-Carly Paradis is a BAFTA-nominated Canadian-born British composer, songwriter and pianist.
+Carly Paradis is a Canadian-born British composer, songwriter, and pianist.
 She composes soundtracks for movies, TV series and solo albums.

-In 2007, she worked with film composer Clint Mansell arranging piano parts on Mansell's soundtrack for the BAFTA Award-winning film Moon directed by Duncan Jones, and played all piano on the official score and soundtrack.
-As of 2022, Paradis has been playing keyboards for Nick Cave and the Bad Seeds for their European tour.
+In 2007, she worked with film composer Clint Mansell arranging piano parts on Mansell's soundtrack for the film Moon directed by Duncan Jones, and played all piano on the official score and soundtrack.
+As of 2022, Paradis has been playing keyboards for Nick Cave and the Bad Seeds.

 Career

 Background

 She was formerly in a Canadian pop/rock duo called Oceanship.
 The group released one self-titled album.

 Film and television scoring

 She worked alongside Clint Mansell, arranging piano in the 2009 feature film The Rebound starring Catherine Zeta-Jones.
 She composed the score to the 2010 Steven Seagal film Deadly Crossing and his 2011–2012 television series True Justice.
 In 2010 she composed the score to the BBC Two documentary Davis v Taylor: The '85 Black Ball Final, commemorating the 25th anniversary of the 1985 World Snooker Championship final which was hosted by her husband Colin Murray.

-She composed the theme to BBC's drama Line of Duty, the ITV prequel series Prime Suspect 1973, and the Sky One comedy Sick Note.
+She composed the theme to BBC's drama Line of Duty, the ITV prequel series Prime Suspect 1973, the Sky One comedy Sick Note, and the Acorn TV drama series Whitstable Pearl.
 She also composed a segment of the first female driven horror anthology XX which premiered at Sundance Film Festival 2017.
 Paradis scored The Innocents in 2018 on Netflix.